rubenrabb01/Modeling-MacFish-database/Horizontal range.md

    <a name=tab.gam></a>
 </table>

-We can see that:
-- The _daily_ by _season_ interaction is significant to response variable in the three species
-- The percentage of explained variance is still too low
+We can see that the _daily_ by _season_ interaction is significant to response variable in the three species but the percentage of explained variance is still too low

 ### Plot model